 COVID-19 Testing by Department (State) in Colombia

-While Colombia has completed 3,607 COVID-19 tests per million people in Colombia, this testing per million varies by department (state) in Colombia.
-The following graphic shows the COVID-19 testing per million inhabitants for all 33 departments (including the district capital of Bogotá) in Colombia on May 1:
+While Colombia has completed 36,874 COVID-19 tests per million people in Colombia on August 8, the testing per million varies by department (state) in Colombia.

 There has been testing done in all the departments in Colombia.
 But a higher percentage of testing than the national average is being done in several departments including Amazonas, Bogotá, Antioquia and Valle de Cauca.

 Amazonas is a lowly populated department.
-So, a smaller number tests results in a high number per million.
+So, a smaller number tests results in a higher number per million.
 Medellín is located in Antioquia and Cali is located in Valle de Cauca.
-And a lower percentage of testing is being done in departments with no coronavirus cases or only a few cases.
+And a lower percentage of testing is being done in departments with only a few coronavirus cases.

 Colombia Adds More Labs for COVID-19 Testing

 The testing rate for COVID-19 should increase in Colombia.
-On April 9, INS reported it plans to have capacity for 17,000 tests per day in a month.
-But this goal is questionable, as Colombia in the past week (April 20 to 26) completed less than 25,000 tests in an entire week.
+On April 9, INS reported it planned to have capacity for 17,000 tests per day in a month.
+And by August 5, Colombia had capacity for over 43,000 COVID-19 tests daily.

 On April 9, INS reported it had 17 labs doing COVID-19 tests with plans to have 20 more labs starting tests in the following week.
 In addition, by April 11, the count of labs in Colombia for COVID-19 testing had increased to a total of 23 labs with six new labs added with an additional capacity for 2,378 daily tests for coronavirus: